-With our Italian lessons for Prepositions you will learn "Prepositions" in 4 easy steps.
-The Italian you will learn in this lesson consists of 10 Words that describe one thing compared to another thing.
+With our Italian lessons you will learn the topic "Prepositions" in 4 quick and easy steps.
+The Italian you will learn in these lessons consists of 10 words that describe one thing compared to another thing.

 |3||davanti||in front of|